Have you tried seasoning your energy storage with salt?

 In its final phase, the HEAT-INSYDE project aims to make the transition to renewable energy more efficient and affordable.
 We are proud to actively take part in this innovative industry research initiative that perfectly aligns our solutions with our sustainability ambitions.
 Our experts’ focus on the unique characteristics of specialty chemicals enables us to support our business partners in identifying product solutions that help deliver a positive impact on our planet particularly in the context of accelerating the deployment of renewables.

 "At the heart of HEAT-INSYDE was finding the right thermochemical material for the heat battery, which our technical experts thoroughly investigated before their selection.
-As the project reaches new heights, the extensive use of the batteries also means a new market for Caldic, maintaining the balance between our growth and sustainability objectives," - Henry van der Meer.
+As the project reaches new heights, the extensive use of the batteries also means a new market for Caldic, maintaining the balance between our growth and sustainability objectives." - Henry van der Meer.